-Where there is evidence that heritage assets above or below ground and their settings are known or suspected to exist, but the extent and significance of which is unknown, planning applications should incorporate sufficient information to define the significance and extent of such assets, as far as reasonably practicable.
+Where there is evidence that heritage assets above or below ground and their settings are known, or where they are suspected to exist, but the extent and significance of which is unknown, planning applications should incorporate sufficient information to define the significance and extent of such assets, as far as reasonably practicable.
 Where appropriate, applications should include:

-- · The results of desk top assessment/field evaluation; and - An assessment of the effect of proposals on the assets or their setting.
+- The results of desk top assessment/field evaluation; and - An assessment of the effect of proposals on the assets or their setting.